amaiorano/amaiorano.github.io/_posts/2024-01-23-snes-2-chip-rgb-filter-gpm-and-rgb.md

 The list of parts is about the same as for the [`SHVC-CPU-01`]({% post_url 2022-10-14-snes-2-chip-rgb-filter-mod %}#parts), with these differences/extras:

 * Cap Kit - $4.95 on [Console5](https://console5.com/store/snes-cap-kit-non-shvc-models.html)
-* 5V 2A linear voltage regulator - ~$1.10 each from Mouser
+* 35V In 5V Out 2A linear voltage regulator - ~$1.10 each from Mouser
 * 470uF 6.3V electrolytic capacitor - $1.21 for 10 on AliExpress
 * 1x 22uF X5R 0805 ceramic caps - $2.90 for 100 on AliExpress
 * 11x 10uf X7R 0805 ceramic caps (instead of 8x) - $1.80 for 100 on AliExpress

 Note that the voltage regulator is difficult to find as they are no longer in production.
-Look on Mouser, Digikey, eBay, or AliExpress, and make sure it's rated for 2A - most are 0.5A or 1A.
+Look on Mouser, Digikey, eBay, or AliExpress, and make sure it's rated for 2A - most are 0.5A or 1A, and also rated for 35V input - most are 6.5V.
+The higher voltage rating means it runs cooler.

 ### The Build